NIEM/NIEM.github.io/technical/code-lists/index.md

 title: NIEM and Code Lists
 ---

-NIEM provides a several techniques for working with code lists.
+NIEM provides several techniques for working with code lists.
 At this time, there are few documents available:

 1. The [NIEM Code Lists Specification](niem-code-lists-specification) is